tula83/EmployeeDjango/README.md

-# EmployeeDjango
+# Backend design :
-It contains backend  for getting data from mysql
+It contains backend  in django  for getting data from mysql